d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

 Now let us implement an LSTM from scratch.
-As same as the experiments in :numref:`sec_rnn_scratch`, we first load the time machine dataset.
+As same as the experiments in :numref:`sec_rnn_scratch`, we first load *The Time Machine* dataset.

 ```{.python .input}
 from d2l import mxnet as d2l